TheBeastCoding/glaucoma-dataset-metadata/README.md

 - 133 instances are glaucoma suspect

 ## Standardized Dataset Data Access Link
-https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset [The dataset will be published in latwe 2022]
+https://www.kaggle.com/datasets/deathtrooper/multichannel-glaucoma-benchmark-dataset [The dataset will be published in late 2022]

 ## The following datasets were used in the creation of this benchmark dataset.
 - ACRIMA